-If you have any questions about your first visit to our dental office, dental procedures or about the need for regular visits, you’ll find answers to those questions below.
+If you have any questions about your first visit to our dental clinic, or about our dental services, you’ll find the answers on this page.
 We regularly update this dental FAQ but if your question is not here, simply call us at 519-720-9119 to ask us your questions.
 We’d be happy to help you.

 Simply click through the links below to be taken to the section of the page with the answer:

 - What should I look for when choosing the right dentist for me?